 However, you can still pursue a California lemon law claim outside this period.

-The true time limit for filing a California Lemon Law claim is four years from the date of the first warrantied repair for your vehicle’s defect.
+The true time limit for filing a California Lemon Law claim is four years from when you discover your vehicle to be a lemon.
 Check your vehicle’s warranty booklet for time or mileage limits on your vehicle’s warranty.
 Some auto manufacturers cover longer warranties than others, and warranties for different vehicle components also vary in length.
 The industry standard warranty is three years, or 36,000 miles.

 Consult A California Lemon Law Attorney